hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

   - Discusses three mechanisms of clogging:  sieving, bridging, and aggregation; as well as potential remedies.
 - Detlef Lohse and Olga Shishkina:  Ultimate turbulent thermal convection.
 December, 2023:  pp. 26-32.
   - Featured on the cover, a nice review of work on the alleged ultimate regime of Rayleigh-Benard convection.
 However the authors' focus on aspect ratios of order unity casts doubt on the sincerity of their claims that this research is relevant to geophysical and astrophysical flows, which typically are large aspect ratio systems.
+- Radha Boya, Ashok Keerthi, and Muhammad Sajeer Parambath:  The wonderland of angstrofluidics.
+August, 2024:  pp. 26-33.
+  - First there was microfluidics, then there was nanofluidics, but now....

 Here are some *Physics Today* articles about hydrology:

 - Mary P. Anderson:  Introducing groundwater physics.
 May 2007, pp. 42-47.